Introduction

 Pitting corrosion: Concepts and features

-Pitting corrosion is a localized form of corrosion characterized by the formation of small holes on the surface of the metal or alloy.
+Pitting corrosion is a form of localized corrosion, characterized by the formation of small holes on the surface of the metal or alloy.
 It is difficult to observe because of the small diameter of the pits and because they are often covered with corrosion products, as shown in figure 1.
 These holes, known as pits, can be very small, but penetrate deep into the material, making them difficult to detect and control in time2.

 When this corrosion has advanced, it becomes visible to the naked eye and is sometimes found in open areas that are easier to identify, although this is not always the case.
 Pitting corrosion does not follow a regular pattern and may affect one area of the steel while another remains intact on the same surface.
 Without adequate protection of the metal surface, small pits begin to develop in the steel when it is exposed to large amounts of chlorides, hypochlorite (chlorine), or bromide ions in the environment.